-This wonderful book deals exhaustively with the specialty collecting area stated in its title.
+This wonderful book deals exhaustively with the specialty collecting area of Crown Top perfume bottles.
 Pauline Turco, a long time member of the International Perfume Bottle Association, has spent years researching her specialty and graciously shares this knowledge with the world.

 Chapter 1 delves primarily into the political climate and events which gave rise to the creation of crown tops, and then follows through until their demise with the beginning of World War II.
 This fascinating detailed recap of an era adds a dimension of interest to the subject and is illustrated with current events posters, ads, photos, etc.